 - Confession of a Yard Sale Junkie

-These days, I serve as a corporate chaplain in the workplace and teach preaching to seminary students at Emory University’s Candler School of Theology.
+These days, I serve as a hospice chaplain and a minister in the workplace.
+On occasion I teach preaching to seminary students at Emory University’s Candler School of Theology.
+When I’m not ministering, I’m writing.
 I have written for Touchstone, The Christian Century, The Washington Post Social Reader and Theology Today (among other publications), and am working on my first book, Grace Sticks: The Bumper Sticker Gospel for Restless Souls.
 I hold an M.Div. from Princeton Seminary and a B.A. in Russian Studies from Yale College.

 In previous lives, and in no particular order, I: